What is an STI assessment?

 - For other patients, there are fees for clinic visits and lab testing.

 - There are no fees for STI testing as part of the Sexual Assault Exam or as a result of sexual assault.

-- Your medical records are kept confidential and can be released ONLY with your written consent.
+- Your medical records are kept confidential and can be released ONLY with your written consent, however:

 - UHS will bill diagnostic testing to your personal health insurance except for sensitive tests such as for STI testing for students.
 Services may appear on the insurance holder's Explanation of Benefits (EOB) statements if insurance is billed.

 - As an alternative to billing insurance, the UHS Patient Billing Office can offer other payment options on the same day that your tests or services are ordered/performed.
 Payment must be made within 30 days.

 Your health care provider will tell you how to get your test results.
 STI test results are typically available 2-3 business days after your visit.
 HIV test results usually take longer.
 You can get results through the Patient Portal (you will need an account).